Place to Place

 Place to Place (あっちこっち, Atchi Kotchi) is a Japanese four-panel manga series written and illustrated by Ishiki.
-The manga began serialization in Houbunsha's Manga Time Kirara magazine in 2006, with its chapters collected into nine volumes as of September 27, 2022.
+The manga began serialization in Houbunsha's Manga Time Kirara magazine in 2006, with its chapters collected into ten volumes as of March 27, 2025.
 An anime television series adaptation by AIC aired on TBS between April and June 2012.

 Plot

-The serious-minded Io and the pure-hearted Tsumiki feel they never want to break up, but have not become a couple yet.
-More than friends but less than lovers, they develop an awkward romance.
+The serious-minded Io and kind-hearted Tsumiki share a close bond and clearly care for one another, but they have yet to become a couple.
+Their relationship falls somewhere between friendship and romance, developing gradually through a sometimes awkward but genuine affection.